Meet the Team

 "He told me we would own our own shop one day and he wasn't kidding.
 He continues to amaze me every day with his talent and attention to detail as well as his commitment to his customers.
 I could not imagine a better partner."

-Ken and Jennifer's daughter Abby helps in all aspects of the business from detailing to parts, to maintenance, to office work, and has even been known to do some welding.
+Ken and Jennifer's daughter Abby helps in all aspects of the business from detailing parts, maintenance, office work, and has even been known to do some welding.
 She will be a sophomore at Pleasant Hill High School in the fall.
 One day she could take over the business.
+This picture was taken at the Morgan Grand National Horse Show.